httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 1. Discard any leading OWS from input_string.
 2. If the field-value is defined to be a dictionary, let output be the result of Parsing a Dictionary from Textual headers ({{parse-dictionary}}).
-3. If the field-value is defined to be a list, let output be the result of Parsing a List from Textual Headers ({{parse-list}}).
+3. If the field-value is defined to be a list, let output be the result of Parsing a List from Text ({{parse-list}}).
 4. If the field-value is defined to be a parameterised label, let output be the result of Parsing a Parameterised Label from Textual headers ({{parse-parameterised}}).
-5. Otherwise, let output be the result of Parsing an Item from Textual Headers ({{parse-item}}).
+5. Otherwise, let output be the result of Parsing an Item from Text ({{parse-item}}).
 6. Discard any leading OWS from input_string.
 7. If input_string is not empty, throw an error.
 8. Otherwise, return output.